-Workstyles Filters
+Workstyles Filters in Privilege Management

 To view or edit the general properties of a Workstyle, select macOS > Workstyles > Workstyle Name > Filters from the policy tree.

 The Filters tab of a Workstyle can be used to further refine when a Workstyle will actually be applied.